NBC logo: Trapezoid "N" (1976–1979)

-Proud N Logo (1979–1986)
+Proud "N" (1979–1986)

 The Peacock returned as part of NBC's branding in September 1979.
 The "N" and the Peacock were combined to create a design called the "Proud N." This marked the first time that the Peacock was actually part of NBC's own logo.
 It was simplified in keeping with the letter's pared-down design.
 Although all eleven feathers were intact, the teardrop tips were removed, while a simpler color scheme was used for the feathers themselves (blue for the feather behind the peacock's body; yellow, orange, red, violet and indigo respectively for the other feathers on both sides).
 The Peacock's body became a simple triangular shape, without any feet.
 On several occasions, the new Peacock was used independently of the "N," starting with the new "Proud as a Peacock" advertising campaign that reintroduced the Peacock; however, the "N" and the Peacock were usually combined between 1979 and 1986.
 The 1979 "Proud N" logo was designed by Lippincott & Margulies.

-Contrary to popular belief, the Peacock was not originally used as NBC's official primary logo, the 1956 and 1962 versions were used solely to identify the network's color broadcasts, while other logos, initially the xylophone logo but most commonly the NBC snake logo, identified NBC itself.
-The Peacock became so identified with NBC that it was incorporated into the network logo in 1979 by Fred Silverman, then President of NBC, due to prior research from 1977 in NBC's corporate planning department by Peter H. Kliegman who recommended the station identification value of the Peacock and suggested the Peacock be utilized as a logo.
-The Peacock became the sole logo in 1986.
+Initially, the Peacock was not NBC's primary logo and was only used to distinguish color broadcasts.
+Instead, NBC was identified by other logos such as the xylophone and the NBC snake.
+However, the Peacock became so closely associated with NBC that in 1979, the network's president at the time, Fred Silverman, incorporated it into the logo.
+This decision was influenced by research conducted in 1977 by Peter H. Kliegman from NBC's corporate planning department, which recognized the Peacock's value in identifying NBC-TV, and recommended its use as a logo.
+In 1986, the "N" was retired and the Peacock became the sole logo used by NBC, including the radio network.